 It's no secret that shift workers often experience lack of sleep, stress, anxiety, weight fluctuation and fatigue.
-It has been found that working against the body clock (or Circadian clock) disrupts the regulation of hormones and digestion, which in turn causes an inability to sleep, fatigue, and increased cravings for comfort foods that are high in processed sugars and fats.
+It has been found that working against the body clock (or Circadian clock) disrupts the regulation of hormones and digestion, which in turn causes fatigue, an inability to sleep, and increased cravings for comfort foods that are often high in processed sugars and fats.

 While these are known symptoms of working at the irregular hours that shift work requires, they can actually be managed by monitoring what we are eating.